 Invited by the Hellenio community of Cairo, Archbishop Makarios arrived at Cairo airport today.
 Aly?

-Invited by the Hellenio community of Cairo, Archbishop Makarios arrived at Cairo airport today.
+Background: Invited by the Hellenio community of Cairo, Archbishop Makarios arrived at Cairo airport today.
 Aly Rachid, the first Chamberlain of the Egyptian Government, met the head of the Cypriot Church as representative of Col. Nasser, President of the United Arab Republic.

 His Excellency the Greek Ambassador, members of his staff, Gen. Abdel Fattah Bendari, the Cairo Governor, and Greek clergy, together with several hundred Greek youths, turned out to welcome Makarios.
 The young people were shouting and yelling, "Freedom for Cyprus".